7 Reasons You Need to Hire a Doula (Even if You're Having an Epidural)

 Depending on what stage of labour you’re in, your nurse may have more than just one patient.
 And she has a lot of paperwork, assessments and charting to do.
 I’m not saying that you won’t see her, but she’s probably not going to suggest that you go find a set of stairs to try and get your baby repositioned, or use a Rebozo on you.
 The reality is that the nurse is there to ensure that mom and baby are healthy during labour and if anything looks off, she’s reporting to the doctor.

-But I will have a midwife attend my birth.
+But I'll have a midwife attend my birth.

 Midwives are fantastic and they really try to let labour and birth unfold organically.
 They usually come after contractions are regular and as we know, that can take a long time.
 A doula can be with you from the beginning and stay with you until you deliver.
 Midwives have paperwork and charting and monitoring to deal with also, so you can’t have their undivided attention all the time.
 A lot of women who use a midwife will still hire a doula.
 They generally work very well together, supporting the labouring mom.